LLNL/sundials/doc/arkode/guide/source/Usage/SPRKStep_c_interface/User_callable.rst

       :math:`y_{n}` will be returned in the vector *yout*.
 Once the integrator returns at a *tstop* time, any future testing for *tstop* is disabled (and can be re-enabled only though a new call to :c:func:`SPRKStepSetStopTime()`).
-SPRKStep uses the Lagrange
-      interpolation module by default as our testing has shown that Lagrange interpolation typically performs well in this regard, while Hermite interpolation does not.
+Interpolated outputs may or may not conserve the Hamiltonian.
+Our testing has shown that Lagrange interpolation typically performs well in this regard, while Hermite interpolation does not.
+As such, SPRKStep uses the Lagrange interpolation module by default.

       On any error return in which one or more internal steps were taken by :c:func:`SPRKStepEvolve()`, the returned values of *tret* and